brianr482/ng-modular-template/README.md

 ## Core module

 We should place here those services we are going to use in whole the application so we just need one instance of them.
-Also, interceptors and general interfaces should be here.
+Also, interceptors and interfaces should be here.
+**Note**
+Create interfaces help you to define the structure of the data you're going to be handling.

 ## Feat folder